otrv4/otrv4/architecture-decisions/016-prekey-server.md

 message) or always use one prekey per message in this case (which drains prekeys from every group.

+Another problem with the step is that once an attacker impersonates the identity to the server (someone steals your XMPP password), they can simply publish a new user profile (with a new long-term key, with new prekey messages) and guarantee they will receive encrypted copies of every "first" message the RESPONDER sends.
+Does it mean non-interactive is more fragile in regard to this attack than OTRv3?
+Can we add recommendations to the spec to make sure client implementations are extra careful with how they handle fingerprints in the non-interactive case?

 #### Things to consider

 - All the previous scenarios but in the context of having prekey messages